auth0/auth0-flutter/auth0_flutter/README.md

 <details>
   <summary>Add a custom scheme value (Android-only)</summary>

-On Android, auth0*flutter uses `https` by default as the callback URL scheme.
-This works best for Android API 23+ if you're using [Android App Links](https://auth0.com/docs/get-started/applications/enable-android-app-links-support), but in previous Android versions this \_may* show the intent chooser dialog prompting the user to choose either your app or the browser.
+On Android, `https` is used by default as the callback URL scheme.
+This works best for Android API 23+ if you're using [Android App Links](https://auth0.com/docs/get-started/applications/enable-android-app-links-support), but in previous Android versions, this \_may show the intent chooser dialog prompting the user to choose either your app or the browser.
 You can change this behavior by using a custom unique scheme so that Android opens the link directly with your app.
 Note that schemes [can only have lowercase letters](https://developer.android.com/guide/topics/manifest/data-element).

 1. Update the `auth0Scheme` manifest placeholder on the `android/build.gradle` file.
 2. Update the **Allowed Callback URLs** in the settings page of your [Auth0 application](https://manage.auth0.com/#/applications/).